 Overview: Here, we start looking at the broader, societal implications of our work.
 We consider the questions of whether science can be objective and whether technology can be value-neutral.
-Can a technology itself ever be good or bad, or is it always a matter of how people use it?
-Is science just a matter of collecting and interpreting data, or is it also a social project?

-- Read "Do Artifacts Have Politics?" by Langdon Winner (focus especially on p.
-123-129) - You can consult the following video for an overview: "Summary of 'Do Artifacts Have Politics?' by Langdon Winner" by Tom Gorichanaz - Watch Michael Weisberg, "Should Science be Value-Free?" - Op-Ed Assignment Due.
+- Read "Do Artifacts Have Politics?" by Langdon Winner - You can consult the following video for an overview: "Summary of 'Do Artifacts Have Politics?" by Langdon Winner" by Tom Gorichanaz - Watch Michael Weisberg, "Should Science be Value-Free?" - Op-Ed Assignment Due.

-- "Technologies as Forms of Life" by Langdon Winner - "Knowledge, Human Interests, and Objectivity in Feminist Epistemology" by Elizabeth Anderson - "The Image of Objectivity" by Lorraine Daston and Peter Galison - "Inductive Risk and Values in Science" by Heather Douglas - "Bias in computer systems" by Batya Friedman and Helen Nissenbaum - Opinion: "Is Science Value Free?"
+• "Technologies as Forms of Life" by Langdon Winner

+- "Knowledge, Human Interests, and Objectivity in Feminist Epistemology" by Elizabeth Anderson - "The Image of Objectivity" by Lorraine Daston and Peter Galison "Inductive Risk and Values in Science" by Heather Douglas - "Bias in computer systems" by Batya Friedman and Helen Nissenbaum - Opinion: "Is Science Value Free?"

-Week 5 (Week of July 8): Technology and Justice
+Week 5 (Week of July 8): Social Construction, Technology, and Justice

 Overview: Here, we delve into the relationship between justice and technology, understood broadly.
-How can technology either worsen or help alleviate injustices such as economic inequality, racism, sexism, and ableism?
-We think through these issues using real-world cases and the concept of discriminatory design.
+We think through issues here using real-world cases and the concept of discriminatory design.